TheConeGuy69/Leone-s-Grow-a-Garden-macro/README.md

   1. You need Auto Hotkey V2 to run this.
 You can get it here: https://www.autohotkey.com/.
   2. You need to run the file.
   3. Camera Setup
-     - You need to move camera to above your head
+     - You need to move camera to above your head, looking down on it.
      - Turn your camera to face the gear the pet shop.
      - Align it as perfect as possible (There is some wiggle room but not much)
   4. The items in the seed, gear shop and egg shop MUST NOT have the buy option with the price, and it has to be scrolled to the top before starting.